cstate/html-embed/README.md

 }
 ```

+## No UI needed?

+The `basic-v1.js` file has the basic JavaScript you can use from v1.

+## First UI: Dot Indicator

+Grab the code from `dot-indicator.js` and add it to your page.

+Modify the embed to your liking.
+Make sure to define your status page link variable.

+This is a great option for footers and if you want to have a persistent icon showing that your services are online / there are no posted issues.

+There is an example in `dot-indicator.html`.
+[View it here.](https://cstate-embed.pages.dev/dot-indicator.html)

+## Second UI: Alert Box

+Grab the code from `dialog.js`.

+Modify the embed to your liking:

+- You might also want to change the text if your main user language is not English.
+- You might want to not show this alert if there is a `notice` type issue (like for maintenance announcements). **By default,** the alert shows for all status-impacting alerts.
+- You might want to change the colors if you have, for example, a dark website.

+There is an example in `dialog.html`.
+[View it here.](https://cstate-embed.pages.dev/dialog.html)

 ## License

 The idea for this project was [originally inspired](https://github.com/cstate/cstate/issues/131) by the GitHub / cState user @ririko5834.
+A big thanks to them!

 Contributing rules same as on main [cState repository](https://github.com/cstate/cstate)

 Licensed MIT, made by Mantas Vilčinskas since 2020.
-Thank you to all contributors.
+Thank you for your support!